fabiankaraben/docsarchive-dev/content/typescript/5.1/whats-new/typescript-4-6.md

 TypeScript 4.6 improves this so that no type assertions are necessary within the call to `processRecord`.

-For more information, you can [read up on the pull request](https://github.com/microsoft/TypeScript/pull/47109).
+For more information, you can [read up on the pull request ↗](https://github.com/microsoft/TypeScript/pull/47109).

 ## Control Flow Analysis for Dependent Parameters {#control-flow-analysis-for-dependent-parameters}